cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_22.rst

 | et cetera
 | Definition: used at the end of a list to indicate that further, similar items are included.
 | Usage: we're trying to resolve problems of obtaining equipment, drugs, et cetera.
+|
+| outage
+| Definition: a period when a power supply or other service is not available or when equipment is closed down.
+| Usage: frequent power outages.
+|
+| tier
+| Definition: having a series of rows or levels placed one above the other.
+| Usage: a theater with tiered seating
+| Definition: (of a garment) having a number of successively overlapping ruffles or flounces.
+| Usage: a tiered skirt.

 #.
 Accumulative vs. Cumulative